Topics covered by this post.

 So I couldn’t resist supporting an inspirational initiative launched by Structur3dpeople to inspire more women to get into tech.
 You don’t need a computer science degree background, you don’t even need to be a techie, there’s a huge diversity in tech roles from graphics and UX design, pr, marketing, business & financial planning, data analysis, security, optimisation, programming… So what’s stopping you?

-Find out more about the campaign #gettingmorewomenintotech
+Find out more about the campaign on LinkedIn #gettingmorewomenintotech